epfl-ada/Projects/README.md

 - Set up git repo and project skeleton

 ### Monday 11.11
-- Extract the food production data and choose which field are useful
+- Extract the food production data and choose which fields are useful
-- Extract the fertilizer data and choose which field are useful
+- Extract the fertilizer data and choose which fields are useful
 - Learn how to work with time series and geographical data

 ### Monday 18.11
-- Discuss visualization possibilites
+- Discuss visualisation possibilites
 - Do descriptive analysis
 - Establish criterion of a future-proof agriculture
-- Check if it is possible to make extrapolate from the time series
+- Check if it is possible to extrapolate from the time series

 ### Sunday 24.11
 - Comment and debug our code